cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- first request served has higher latency than the rest
 - provisioned concurrency:
 	- concurrency is allocated before the function is invoke (in advance)
-	- cold start necer happens and all invocations have low latency
+	- cold start never happens and all invocations have low latency
 	- app autoscaling can managed concurrency (schedule or target utilization)

 ### Dependencies